 3.4.
 Composite analysis

 The previous sections discuss the temporal evolution of extreme rainfall events and the possible association of ERE intensity of EREs with several physical/dynamical parameters.
 Results based on the case study suggest that rainfall intensity becomes vigorous when the winds along the coastal region form a low-pressure zone along the coast and lead to offshore trough.
 Thus, wind driven moisture convergence due to such low pressure zones acts like a catalyst to intensify the precipitating systems with additional dynamical attributes such as orography effect and low level convergence.
-The moisture convergence importantly at mid troposphere levels plays a decisive role in enhancing the amount of cloud water converting in to rain water content.
-Thus, the strong uplift of air parcel owing to orography and/or low-level convergence increases the amount of LWC reaching to higher pressure levels and converting into ice water content through various microphysical processes, as shown in the figure 8.
+The moisture convergence importantly at mid tropospheric levels plays a decisive role in enhancing the amount of cloud water converting in to rain water content.
+Thus, the strong uplift of air parcel owing to orography and/or low-level convergence increases the amount of LWC reaching to higher pressure levels and converting into ice water content through various microphysical processes, as shown in the Figure 8.
 The enhancement in surface rainfall intensity is well connected to the amount of IWC present in the upper troposphere levels.
 In the current section, the composite analysis of all the extreme precipitation events is discussed to validate the observed variation of extreme precipitation intensity on sub-daily scales with possible physical/dynamic attributes for all extreme events.
-The figure 12 illustrates the composite picture of sub-daily scale variability of rainfall intensity and its resemblance with other physical/dynamical attributes.
+Figure 12 illustrates the composite picture of sub-daily scale variability of rainfall intensity and its resemblance with other physical/dynamical attributes.
 The peak intensity of rainfall observed on event day (48-72 hrs) is well correlated with the low-pressure zone along the coast and surplus total integrated moisture availability.
-However, the fingerprint of extreme rainfall events on upper troposphere levels is observed during post-event hours (later 72 hrs.).
+However, the fingerprint of extreme rainfall events on upper tropospheric levels is observed during post-event hours (later 72 hrs.).
 Interestingly, the increase in rainfall intensity on event day is almost four times greater than pre-event hours.
 Such abrupt change is only observed in the availability of moisture content and brightness temperature during peak intensity hours on the event day.
-It suggests that the availability of moisture content in the atmospheric column and ice water content plays a pivotal role during peak rain intensity hours.
+It suggests that the availability of moisture content in the atmospheric column and ice water content play a pivotal role during peak rain intensity hours.

 3.5.
 Principal Component analysis

-The intrinsic character of sub-daily variability of extreme precipitation and its associated attributes is further explained with the help of the principal component analysis method (PCA).
+The intrinsic character of sub-daily variability of extreme precipitation and its associated attributes are further explained with the help of the principal component analysis method (PCA).
 The first four principal components explained 96.4 percent of the total variance in data.
 The first loading factor (F1) explained 40.7% of the total variance having the highest loading factors by integrated moisture convergence and cloud-top brightness temperature.
 The common trend of mutual variability of integrated moisture convergence and brightness temperature with rainfall intensity on a sub-daily scale over the study region is highlighted with the higher factor scores of moisture availability (0.86) and brightness temperature (0.75) in the first principal component.
 The effect of wind gradient on sub-daily scale variability of rainfall intensity is seen in the second principal component that explains 22.28% total variance, and it was the only principal constituent in F2 that settled down with a loading score of 0.70.